-Is Rebel Ice Cream Coffee Chip healthy?
-A closer look at the label
+Rebel Ice Cream Coffee Chip ingredients: what the label says

 Blume score